oubiwann/epub/README.txt

 This library is documented with Sphinx, and all files can be found into "docs".

-The documentation for version 0.2.0 is readable online at http://epub.exirel.me and can be downloaded from bitbucket.
+The documentation for version 0.3.0 is readable online at http://epub.exirel.me and can be downloaded from bitbucket.

-The documentation for development version 0.3.0 could be downloaded from bitbucket and will be available online as soon as possible.

 Development and bug report
 --------------------------